 In this post we guide you through what you need to know about taking a van to Europe so you can drive safely, comply with the latest EU legislation and avoid those on the spot fines issued in every European country.

-Documents you must carry
+Documents you must carry for European van driving

 As well as your luggage, another set of essentials to pack is your driving documentation, and this doesn’t just involve taking your driving licence with you.
 You could be asked by authorities for your documents at any time so be prepared.
 Failure to produce such documents could leave you at risk of a fine or vehicle impoundment.